 Classes of molecular markers

-Restriction fragment length polymorphisms are molecular markers that are used to track a particular DNA sequence as it passes between cells.
+Restriction fragment length polymorphisms are molecular markers used to track a particular DNA sequence as it passes between cells.

-It is one of the most common types of molecular markers and is based on the hybridization of cloned DNA to DNA fragments.
-They are specific for a single combination of clone or restriction enzyme.
+It is one of the most common molecular markers and is based on the hybridization of cloned DNA into DNA fragments.
+They are specific for a single combination of clones or restriction enzymes.

-Molecular markers of randomly amplified polymorphic DNA are generally used in plant breeding and are based on the cloning of the polymer chain reaction gene from random locations of a plant genome.
+Molecular markers of randomly amplified polymorphic DNA are generally used in plant breeding.
+They are based on the cloning of the polymer chain reaction gene from random locations of a plant genome.